lxfhfut/TrajNet/Method.md

 ## Cell Tracking and Trajectory Extraction

 The initial step involves tracking cells of interest across video frames.
-We utilized Cellpose for cell segmentation and combine it with trackpy/laptrack for trajectory generation.
+We utilized a retrained Cellpose (retrained on training set based on the 'cytotorch_0' pretrained model) for cell segmentation and combine it with trackpy/laptrack for trajectory generation.
 For computational efficiency and to reduce noise, we processed only the green channel of each video frame.
 This process generates $n_i$ trajectories for each video $i$, where each trajectory represents the temporal evolution of a cell's position.
 To ensure reliable tracking, we focused on cells with high intensity (>50) and substantial size (>50 pixels), which helps filter out potential segmentation and tracking errors.

 ## Feature Extraction Network